Hello! Nearly Christmas time! Do you have everything you need for your children? When I'm…

 - Good quality art material: we never have enough of paints, pencils, wax crayons and chalks in our house!
 Sketch pads and good quality paper.

-- My children are now 5 and 9, so they like the “activity gifts” so tickets for a movie, circus show or anything like that will please them.
+- My children are now in the Elementary years, so they like the “activity gifts” so tickets for a movie, circus show or anything like that will please them.

 - Classes: why not asking your family to offer the swimming lessons?
 The horse riding session?
 The toddler group sessions?
 Honestly, if your toddler is under 5, he will be happy to open one or two gifts and enjoy those activities!
 Take pictures of your child enjoying the class and make a little photo album for the generous contributor.